 A state-owned company, Maputo Sul E.P., was created in July 2011, to prepare the planning process that was initiated in October of the same year.
 The urban plans and the environmental and social studies took place between 2011 and 2016.
-Following, the city's construction began in 2015, and its main accesses are currently in completion: the bridge to Maputo City and the highway connecting the Republic of South Africa.
+Following this, the city's construction began in 2015, with its main accesses currently in completion: the bridge to Maputo City and the highway connecting to South Africa.

-The planning for the new city followed ambitious objectives of environmental sustainability and social inclusion, in the aftermath of the disastrous effects of the floods of February 2000, which swamped all this territory, took hundreds of human lives and originated thousands of displaced (Direcção Nacional de Gestão Ambiental, 2006).
+The planning for the new city followed ambitious objectives of environmental sustainability and social inclusion, in the aftermath of the disastrous effects of the floods of February 2000, which swamped the whole territory, took hundreds of lives and resulted in thousands of displaced people (Direcção Nacional de Gestão Ambiental, 2006).

-In the following sections are presented the Methodology of Katembe's planning (section 2), the environmental and socioeconomic Background (section 3), the environmental and social impacts assessment (section 4), the discussion (section 5), and a summary and conclusions (section 6).
+Presented in the following sections are the Methodology of Katembe's planning (section 2), the environmental and socioeconomic background (section 3), the environmental and social impact assessment (section 4), the discussion (section 5) and a summary and conclusion (section 6).